-The permit requires monitoring once every two months at a designated location below the outfall(s) in order to determine whether constituents of concern discharged from the outfall(s) reach an established downstream monitoring point (DMP1 listed in Table 1, in Part I(B)(12) of the permit).
+The permit requires monitoring at a designated location below the outfall(s) in order to determine whether constituents of concern discharged from the outfall(s) reach an established downstream monitoring point (DMP1 listed in Table 1, in Part I(B)(12) of the permit).
 Once effluent flow at the downstream monitoring point has been documented within a sampling period, a sample shall be collected to represent effluent quality for downstream monitoring point constituents.
-Results are to be reported twice-yearly and if no effluent from this facility reaches the downstream monitoring point during an entire sampling period, then "no discharge" is to be reported for the DMP that sampling period.
+Results are to be reported twice-yearly and if no effluent discharges from the outfall(s) during an entire sampling period and thus no effluent reaches the DMP, then "no discharge" is to be reported for the DMP that sampling period.
 The DMP is not a compliance point.
-It is intended only as a location to gather downstream water quality data.
+The intent of the DMP is only as a location to gather downstream water quality data.